 Arranging for in-home care

-In-home support services can help with the personal care, for example, getting the person up in the morning, helping them to shower and dressing, and then supporting them to get to bed at night.
-Housework and shopping assistance can also be provided.
-The number and frequency of visits will depend on the individual’s needs.
+In-home support services can help with personal care, such as getting the person up in the morning, helping them to shower and dress, and then go to bed at night.

-Mable’s community of independent support workers offer social and domestic assistance, as well as personal care assistance.
+Many of Mable’s community of independent support workers are experienced in dementia care.
+They may be able to provide social, domestic and personal assistance for those living with dementia and their families.
 Importantly, because they’re independent, they may be able to commit to a long-term support relationship so that you can all have confidence in continuity of care.